-Economic self-sufficiency for all of Iowa’s women and girls is central to the mission of the Iowa Women’s Foundation and to our grants program.
-To be successful, proposed projects must focus primarily on serving the needs and aspirations of women and girls.
-To this end, six specific areas have been identified as the most critical barriers for Iowa Women and girls, and all grant applications must address one or more of these barriers: employment, childcare, housing, education/training, transportation, mentorship.
+Economic self-sufficiency for all of Iowa’s women and girls is central to the mission of the Iowa Women’s Foundation and to our core grants program.
+The IWF uses research to identify the biggest barriers to women’s success as well as their greatest needs.
+In the summer of 2015, we met with leaders and members of 18 different Iowa communities to discuss what those barriers were and how best we could break them down and create pathways to achieving economic self-sufficiency.
+Six specific areas have been identified as the most critical barriers for Iowa women and girls, and all grant applications must address one or more of these barriers.
+These barriers include: employment, childcare, housing, education/training, transportation, and mentorship.

-Grant applications for the 2018-19 year will be open March – May 2018.Download the Grant Application
+Grant applications for the 2019-2020 year will be open February – April 2019Download the Grant Application

 Three steps to prepare for your Grant Application: